Image 1 of 2

 Shipping & Delivery

-UK Shipping - Shipping prices are calculated per item and area accurate for single item purchases.
-If you’re buying multiple pieces and the combined shipping feels unusual, you’re very welcome to get in touch and we’ll happily take a look.
+UK shipping is calculated per item and area and is accurate for single item purchases.
+If you are buying multiple pieces and the combined shipping appears unusual, please get in touch and we will happily review.

 Provenance & History